-'There is One Master, the Guiding Spirit of all Souls, Who constantly leads His followers towards the light.'
+2. 'There is One Master, the Guiding Spirit of all Souls, Who constantly leads all followers towards the light.'

-Thus the Sufi sees the vision of God, the worshipped deity, in His immanence, manifest in nature, and life now becomes for him a perfect revelation both within and without.
+Thus the Sufi sees the vision of God, the worshipped deity, in God's immanence, manifest in nature, and life now becomes for the Sufi a perfect revelation both within and without.